 - You can use cocoa powder or crumbled cookie bits to look like dirt.
 You can pour them around the base of the volcano to cover up the aluminum foil.
 They will also absorb the lava some as it flows down.
-If you have any of the cake left from the cup hole, you can crumble it to cover the aluminum foil and to look like dirt.
+If you have any of the cake left from the cup hole, you can crumble it to cover the aluminum foil and to make it look like dirt.

 Adding the Effects

-- It is best to test the lava before you try it in the cake.
+- It is best to test the lava before you try it on the cake.
 You can just use a small amount in a short cup.
 Put the cup in a bowl to catch any that flows over the edge.

 - You will need to water down the glaze to make it the right consistency to flow down the cake.
 If you don't water it down any, it will bubble in the cup when the dry ice is added, but it won't roll down the sides very much because it will be too thick.

 - In a bowl, mix equal parts water with the glaze.
 Stir them well.
 Test a bit in the small cup.
 Heat it in the microwave for about 30 seconds.
-Add in a piece of dry ice.
+Add a piece of dry ice.
 If it bubbles over and flows easily, then it is the right consistency.
 If it doesn't, mix in a bit more water till it does flow well.
 You may also need to heat it more.
 The warmer it is, the more effective the dry ice will be.

 - Put several pieces of dry ice into the lava cup.
 Use tongs or wear gloves to touch the dry ice.
 Don't use your bare hands.
 Dry ice is safe to use, but it can give you a frostbite-like burn if you touch it directly.
-Check out this article for dry ice safety.

 - Carefully pour the lava into the cup until it is brimming over the edge.
 It should instantly start smoking and bubbling as soon as it touches the dry ice.